 While this answer needs to show ambition, from an employer’s perspective, companies want to see that your ambition is loyal to being committed and progressive within their company and not somewhere else.
-Hence, focus your answer around progressive positions within the company.
+Hence, focus your answer on progressive positions within the company.

 12) Why Do You Want To Work For Our Company?

-Naturally, for me, it’s essential to be associated with the best in the business as the companies values and work ethic will undeniably help me strive to become the best at what I do too.
+Naturally, it’s essential to be associated with the best in the business as the company’s values and work ethic will undeniably help me strive to become the best at what I do too.
 Also, the job role being offered will be perfect for me, as it appeals to all my qualifications, strengths, and skill set.
 There’s also the added bonus of future progression within the role and the company too.
 This is another appealing reason as to why I would like to work for the company since I’m always looking to excel and progress in my trucking career”.

 Truck Driver Interview Questions To Ask The Company

-Here are some excellent questions to ask the trucking company during your interview with them 😊
+Here are some excellent questions to ask the trucking company during your interview with them:

 1) What type of vehicle/ equipment will I be driving/ using?

-3) Can you tell me what the companies fueling policy is?
+3) Can you tell me what the company’s fueling policy is?
 (Each company has its fueling policy which can vary from either receiving a company fuel card or where the driver pays himself and then puts an expense claim in for reimbursement)